bjmt/yamtk/README.md

 HOMER motif header lines have (at least) three tab-separated essential elements, in addition to needing to begin with the `>` character:

-1. Consensus sequence (minimotif ignores this but requires something be here)
+1. Consensus sequence (yamscan ignores this but requires something be here)

 2. One-word name

-3. Minimum logodds score (minimotif ignores this but will warn if missing and running with `-v`/`-w`)
+3. Minimum logodds score (yamscan ignores this but will warn if missing and running with `-v`/`-w`)

 This header line is immediately followed by the motif probability values (first